-Since our society is so automated, it should come as no surprise that your ability to repay your mortgage comes down to one number.
+Since our world is so computer-driven, it's probably not that surprising that your ability to repay virtually any loan comes down to one number.

 The three credit reporting agencies use slightly different formulas to build a credit score.
-Fair Isaac and Cooriginally developed this score. .
+The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, each agency uses the following to determine a score:
+While the formulas vary from one agency to another, the differences aren't huge; they all use the following factors in calculating a score:

 - Your Credit History - How long have you had credit?

-- History of Payments - Do you pay your bills on time?
+- History of Payments - Do you have a history of late payments?

-- Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-FICO makes a big difference in your interest rate
+Credit scores make a huge difference in your interest rate

-What can you do about your FICO score?
-Very little in the short term.
-So called "credit repair" companies advertise quick fixes, but the FICO score is based on your lifelong credit history, so you can't turn it around right away.
-You must, of course, appeal for the credit agency to remove any incorrect data from your credit report; this is the only "quick fix" for credit problems.
+What can you do to improve your FICO score?
+Unfortunately, not much.
+Because the score is entirely based on a lifetime of credit history, it is hard to change it quickly.
+You should appeal for the credit agency to remove any incorrect data on your credit report; this is really the only "quick fix" for credit troubles.

-Before you can improve your credit score, you must obtain your score and make certain that the credit reports from each reporting agency are correct.
-Fair Isaac, the corporation that offered the original FICO credit score, offers FICO scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
-Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you must obtain your score and be sure that the reports from each agency are correct.
+Fair Isaac, the company that offered the original FICO credit score, sells scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+They also provide information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.